 The first indication you’re talking to a married member of the modern generation is when the wife or husband says, “We’re pregnant.”
 Couples in the past would never dream of saying something so silly—because men do not get pregnant.
-But to the modern generation (those who are younger than, say, 40), there are no distinctions between women and men.
+But to the modern generation, there are no distinctions between women and men.
 They are one and the same.

-This mindset, this bogus philosophy about sexual sameness, permeates their relationships and undermines their ability to be successfully married.
-It’s the reason that five to ten years after they’ve been married (if it even takes that long) they call me for coaching.
+This bogus philosophy about sexual sameness permeates their relationships and undermines their ability to be successfully married.
+It’s the reason the a few years into their marriage, they call me for coaching.

 1. They delay any thought of settling down until they’re up against the biological clock.
 Due to the bogus belief that women are no different from men, women today move through their 20s as though their body doesn’t have an agenda of its own.
 At some point, usually around the age of 30, they realize they have to “hurry up and find a husband” if they want to have children of their own.
 The result is that many end up marrying men they otherwise would not have.
 Being up against the gun is not the time to make a decision of this magnitude.
 Moreover, a woman’s options are greater at 25 than they will ever be at 35.